If you're like most people, you probably send out SOS texts to your friends, or huddle them together

 Bennett says it's also possible friends won't be 100 percent honest when doling out advice, especially if they're afraid to hurt your feelings.
 "So, while you should take their opinions into consideration, ultimately go with what you know is best for you," Bennett says.
 "In the end, you have to live with the results of your decisions."

-Here are a few common pieces of relationship advice from friends experts say have the potential to make things worse, or steer you wrong, if you're not careful.
+common pieces of relationship advice from friends experts say have the potential to make things worse, or steer you wrong, if you're not careful.
 1 "Wait A Week Before You Text Them Back"

 therapist Kimberly Hershenson, LMSW tells Bustle, "Friends will often tell you to wait hours before responding because you don’t want to seem 'too available.'"
 They might even up that time period to a few days, or a week.